IUDataStructuresCourse/course-web-page-spring-2024/lectures/more-dynamic-programming.md

         return best_result;
     }

-We can then read off from the chain of `Result` object to obtain the set of choices.
+We can then read off from the chain of `Result` objects to obtain the set of choices.

     public static HashSet<String>